autobrr/autobrr.com/docs/faqs.md

 <Botnaming/>

 ## Setting a custom save path for Deluge in autobrr does not work.
-Why?
+Why? {/* #setting-a-custom-save-path-for-deluge-in-autobrr-does-not-work-why */}

 This is a problem with Deluge v1.\* and should not happen in v2.
 You can use the label-plugin in Deluge and set a custom save path in that as a workaround. autobrr creates the label if it does not exist, but for this workaround you need to create it yourself first so you can set its save path in Deluge.

-## Why did a release not match when it clearly should have?
+## Why did a release not match when it clearly should have? {/* #why-did-a-release-not-match-when-it-clearly-should-have */}

 Check your logs.
 Additionally, enable trace logging by setting `logLevel = "TRACE"` in your `config.toml` (which can usually be found in `~/.config/autobrr/`).
 The change is picked up automatically without a restart.
 You can also change the log level on the fly under **Settings > Logs** in the web UI.

-## How does autobrr handle multiple matching filters for a release?
+## How does autobrr handle multiple matching filters for a release? {/* #how-does-autobrr-handle-multiple-matching-filters-for-a-release */}

 When a release is processed, autobrr checks all the filters in order of priority (higher number = higher priority).
 If a filter matches the release, autobrr executes all the actions defined in that filter and then stops processing further filters for that release.
 The exception here is \*arr actions.
 If e.g., Radarr or Sonarr rejects a release, the next filter in line will be processed.

-## My autobrr instance cannot reach Deluge running in Docker
+## My autobrr instance cannot reach Deluge running in Docker {/* #my-autobrr-instance-cannot-reach-deluge-running-in-docker */}

 If autobrr isn't reaching Deluge when running Docker you can try this: